LukasFuchs/GeoModBox.jl/docs/src/man/examples/GaussianDiffusion1D.md

 # ----------------------------------------------------------------------- #
 ```

-All numerical schemes are solved consecutively for their individual temperature profile within the same time loop.
-Thus, the time step needs to satisfy the diffusion time stability criterion for the Backward Euler (explicit) numerical scheme.
+All numerical schemes are solved sequentially for their respective temperature profiles within a shared time loop.
+Therefore, the time step must satisfy the diffusion stability criterion, which is based on the Forward Euler (explicit) scheme.
 One can control the absolut time step via the multiplication factor ```fac```.

 ```Julia
 # Time Parameters ------------------------------------------------------- #